ctrayn/USUFall2023/CyberPhysical_5790/Safety7/safety7.md

     Ok

-as the output if you comment out lines 100 and 119.
+as the output, if you comment out lines 100 and 119.